 Stay Close to Your Phone and Transportation

-At this time, you’ll need to stay close to your pickup location and have a friend with transportation on standby to take you to the drop off or pick up location.
-Your auto carrier driver should call you when they first enter your area, usually considered the city limits or as they approach the metropolitan area.
+At this time, you’ll need to stay close to your pickup location and have a friend with transportation on standby to take you to the drop-off or pick-up location.
+Your auto carrier driver should call you when they first enter your area, usually considering the city limits or as they approach the metropolitan area.
 Car shipping isn’t extremely difficult, however, it does take a lot of coordination, cooperation, and patience.